samboy/PassGen/microrg32.md

 6         | 4194319
 7         | 8388623

-The work parameter acts like the “cost” parameter in bcrypt, where every increment doubles the amount of work we perform to make the passwords.
+This parameter acts like the “cost” parameter in bcrypt, where every increment doubles the amount of work we perform to make the passwords.

 ## Multiple passwords generated